ttyS15/django-domain-name/README.md

 from domain_name.utils import domain_ranking

-# Will find records with name with such values
+# Will find records where value of name is:
 # - test.example.org;
 # - \*.example.org;
 # - \*.org